Can we book direct and avoid traveler fees?

 - Kroger in Pigeon Forge is on Wears Valley Rd–right off the Parkway at traffic light #3.
 The Kroger sign is easy to miss so look for the Taco Bell sign–it’s right in front of the Kroger parking lot.

 - Kroger in Sevierville is convenient if you are coming from I-40 at exit 407.
-This is a Kroger Marketplace so it’s a larger, newer store than the Pigeon Forge location.

 - Walmart Supercenter is a little further north (in Sevierville) at the Parkway and Collier Drive (Governor’s Crossing).
 Open 24 hrs.

 - Aldi in Sevierville is in a shopping center near Lowe’s and Kroger on the west side of the parkway.
 The address is 538 Winfield-Dunn Parkway.
 Open until 7 p.m.
 M-F. Open until 8 p.m.
 Sat-Sun.

 - Dollar Tree in Pigeon Forge has snacks, dry goods and a small freezer section.
 Located at 141 E. Wears Valley Rd in a shopping center just east of the parkway at traffic light #3.
 Open until 9 p.m.
 Mon-Sat.
 Open until 8 p.m.
 Sun.